STRATEGIES FOR PREVENTING AND ADDRESSING BULLYING

 Important information for all courses

-Schedule: Lessons take place either in the morning or in the afternoon depending on the trainers’ availability.
+Schedule: Lessons take place in the morning.
 The final schedule will be provided no later than 2 weeks prior to the participants’ arrival.
 The course provider may make minor last minute changes to the schedule and content if the situation requires it.

 Course Fee: 400 € per participant for a 5-day course.
 Accommodation is not included with the fee, however, we are happy to provide recommendations and support you finding hotels, B&Bs, and local properties.